 A handful of sci-fi movies’ influence on the genre can always be seen when some imagery or plot point originating with one of them turns up in practically every new movie of the same genre.
 Such sci-fi titles are likely to be counted among the best movies of all time when their widespread influence is the result of stellar filmmaking.
 They inspire new movies, which in turn inspire even more movies, extending their legacy for decades.

-- Winning Time The Rise of the Lakers Dynasty Season 2 Episode 5 Release Date and Time, Countdown, When Is It Coming Out?
+- Dark Side Of The 2000s Season 1 Episode 8 Release Date and Time, Countdown, When Is It Coming Out?

 The most important sci-fi movies include staples like Star Wars and The Matrix, which gave rise not just to recognizable visuals in the genre, but also specific tropes and modes of storytelling.
 Sci-fi movies are also likely to claim the biggest breakthroughs in special effects technology, given the nature of the genre.
 Die-hard sci-fi fans have enjoyed some breathtaking movies over a century of cinema, as well as seeing the enduring legacy of these movies take shape.